Beuc/renpy-ttk/README.md

 - overwrite: `msgcat --use-first -o yourgame-updated.po the_question.po yourgame.po # + update as above`

-With Poedit (ignores very short strings):
+With Poedit (ignores very short strings) - use it for Translation Memory:

 - Open `the_question.po`
 - Preferences > TM > Manage > Import Translation Files...